Online Exhibition: ELEGY TO A UYGHUR DREAMSCAPE

 قەسىدە: ئۇيغۇرنىڭ ئۇيقۇسىز چۈشلىرى

-This exhibit was on display in CGIS South, Friends of Japan Concourse, beginning February 26, 2020.
+This exhibit was on display in CGIS South, Friends of Japan Concourse from February 2020-March 2022.

 Xinjiang is a region in western China that stretches from Mongolia to the Tibetan plateau, and from the Pamirs to Gansu province, forming the borderland of the People’s Republic of China with the states of Central Asia.
 While the lands comprising modern Xinjiang were joined together formally into a single territory only in the mid-18th c., during the Qing dynasty (CE 1636–1911), the region has for millennia enjoyed deep connections both with China and with the rest of Eurasia, involving religion, art, music, and food, as well as technology, diplomacy, conquest, and trade.

 Buddhism was the dominant religion in what is now southern Xinjiang (Altishahr, also called eastern Turkestan) for most of the first millennium CE.
 As the result of a gradual process of Islamization beginning in the 9th and 10th centuries the region has long been home to a large Muslim population that today includes Kazakhs, Kyrgyz, Uzbeks, Tajiks, Dongxiang, and Hui, as well as the inhabitants of the oasis cities ringing the Taklamakan Desert, the people who call themselves Uyghurs.
 Numbering around ten million, Uyghurs are the majority ethnic group in Xinjiang, and make up approximately 43% of the population.
 The next largest group are the Han Chinese, who account for about 40% of those living in Xinjiang, almost all in the major cities.